Faculty

 - Field

-- His area of study is American literature and culture, with a focus on poetry.
+- My area of study is American literature and culture, with a focus on poetry.

 -